MetPX/sarracenia/doc/Admin.rst

       clustername amqp://user@broker/vhost exchange=xlog

-Where message destination is the local cluster, log2user (log2source?) will copy the messages where source=<user> to sx_<user>, ready for consumption by sr_log.
+Where message destination is the local cluster, log2source will copy the messages where source=<user> to xl_<user>, ready for consumption by sr_log.

 What is Going On?